The Basics: Overview

 The Basics: Other Shots

 Do I need any other shots to help me stay healthy?

 You may need other shots if you:

-- Didn’t get all the recommended shots as a child
+- Didn’t get all of your shots as a child

-- Have a health condition like HIV that makes it harder for your body to fight infection
+- Have a health condition like HIV that makes it harder for your body to fight off infections

 - Have a health condition like diabetes or heart, lung, or liver disease